Close Search

 • Assign chores for your children to complete and give them a monetary value.
 Discuss how they can budget and divide the money they earn.
 Remind them to set a financial goal, such as saving for a cool, expensive toy, and how they can achieve that goal.
 Create a chore chart and teach them the three jars method: how to "spend, save and share" their contributions.
 Setting a savings goal early on is a powerful tool for establishing lifelong money management skills.

-Be a good example of a responsible money manager by paying bills on time, being a conscious spender, and being a proactive saver.
-Children usually will mimic the same practices you make.
+• Be a good example of a responsible money manager by paying bills on time, being a conscious spender, and being a proactive saver – and mention how you are doing this in your everyday life.
+Children often mimic the same practices parents make.
 Always encourage them to ask questions about money and if you are unsure, research it together, or visit your local First National Bank LI branch and speak with one of our expert bankers.

 • Create a budget for yourself and your kids.
 Download and print this spreadsheet.